nefty/multicluster-broadcaster-swm-l7mp/README.md

   # But it makes sense to use the same key for all clusters, since in that case
   # Cert-Manager will only generate the cert once (in the first cluster) and
   # in other cluster it can just dowload the same cert from the Let's Encrypt account.
-  # This makes the while process faster, and also without this you can easily hit
+  # This makes the whole process faster, and also without this you can easily hit
   # the rate limits of Let's Encrypt which can be frustrating
   tls.key: a-tls-key-for-lets-encrypt
 kind: Secret